-- For best results and performance use HUSQVARNA two-stroke oil, which is specially formulated for our two-stroke engines.
-Mixture 1:50 (2%). - If HUSQVARNA two-stroke oil is not available, you may use another two-stroke oil of good quality that is intended for air cooled engines.
-Contact your dealer when selecting an oil. - Never use two-stroke oil intended for water-cooled outboard engines, sometimes referred to as outboard oil. - Never use oil intended for four-stroke engines.
+- For best results and performance use HUSQVARNA two-stroke engine oil, which is specially formulated for our air-cooled two-stroke engines. - Never use two-stroke oil intended for water-cooled engines, sometimes referred to as outboard oil (rated TCW). - · Never use oil intended for four-stroke engines. - A poor oil quality and/or too high oil/fuel ratio may jeopardise function and decrease the life time of catalytic converters.